Parent Education Series 2018-19

 Tuesday, Jan.
 15, 7-8:15 p.m. in Sanctuary Room 204 (Note new date and location)

-Choosing where to attend college (or if it’s even an option) is a source of stress for many teens and parents.
+For those planning to attend college, choosing where and for what reasons is a source of stress for many teens and parents.
 This session provides an introduction to the college search process (including types of colleges, the application process, and financial aid) as well as discusses how to make college decisions that align with your personal values.
 High school students also invited to attend!
 (No childcare.)

-Facilitated by Mark Jackson, Director of Children, Youth, and Family Ministry; Heidi Lender, Resource Counselor; and Carrie Carroll of Augustana University — all with experience working in higher education.
+Facilitated by Mark Jackson, Heidi Lender, and Carrie Carroll — three St. Andrew’s members with experience working in higher education.